handomeh03/Zwallet/README.md

     Wallet Balance
 ```

-The wallet balance is increased only after the payment is successfully **Accepted**.
+The wallet balance increases only after the payment reaches an **Accepted** state.

 ---